gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a name="precompiled-groovy-dsl"></a>
 ## Precompiled Groovy DSL script plugins

+[Script plugins](userguide/plugins.html#sec:script_plugins) are a convenient way to split up and organize a long build script, but they have some limitations and quirks.
+It's difficult to share script plugins across multiple builds and write tests against them.
+It's also not possible to use the `plugins {}` block to apply other plugins.

+To address these problems, we introduced precompiled script plugins for the Kotlin DSL several releases ago.
+Precompiled script plugins are binary plugins that look like regular build scripts because they're written in one of Gradle's DSL languages.
+They can be published and shared just like regular binary plugins.
+They can be tested with [TestKit](userguide/test_kit.html).
+They can be applied using the `plugins {}` block and use the `plugins {}` block to apply other plugins.

 Gradle now allows precompiled script plugins to be written using the Groovy DSL in addition to the Kotlin DSL.

-Precompiled script plugins are binary plugins that are written in one of Gradle's DSL languages and look like regular build scripts.
-They can be resolved and applied using the `plugins {}` block.
-They can also be published and shared just like regular binary plugins.

 For example, a Gradle script in `buildSrc/src/main/groovy/my-plugin.gradle` can be used as a plugin in the main project as `plugins { id 'my-plugin' }`.